Serious Personal Injury Recovery for Motorcycle Collisions

 - Answer all your emails and phone calls promptly, giving you the information you need

 Our assistance will help you get your life back on track more quickly.

-Because Florida is a “comparative negligence state,” even if the motorcyclist is partially at fault for the accident, he/she can still recover a percentage of the total damages.
-If you believe you were partly responsible for the crash, do not presume you cannot pursue your right to recovery.
+Because Florida is a “comparative negligence state,” even if the motorcyclist is partially at fault for the accident, they can still recover a percentage of the total damages.
+Even if you believe you were partly responsible for the crash, do not presume you cannot pursue your right to recovery.

-At Burnett Law, P.A., we help injured patients recover compensation for their injuries, additional treatment costs, loss of enjoyment of life, loss of chance of survival and other damages.
-If you or a loved one has suffered an injury or death from a motorcycle accident and you believe that the accident arose as a result of the negligence of the other party, we encourage you to call Burnett Law, P.A., at 813-221-5000 for a free consultation.
+At Burnett Law, P.A., we help injured patients recover compensation for their injuries, additional treatment costs, loss of enjoyment of life, loss of chance of survival, and other damages.
+If you or a loved one has suffered an injury or death from a motorcycle accident and you believe that the accident arose due to the negligence of the other party, we encourage you to call Burnett Law, P.A., at 813-221-5000 for a free consultation.
 Se Habla Español.